MarkMT/guides/source/localizable/components/handling-events.md

 {{drop-target action=(action "didDrop")}}
 ```

 Passing actions to components like this is discussed in detail in the guide [Triggering Changes with Events](https://guides.emberjs.com/v2.9.0/components/triggering-changes-with-actions/).
-Within the component the external action `didDrop` is now accessible as the `action` property and this action will take our `id` parameter as an argument.
+Within the component the external action `didDrop` is now accessible as the `action` property and this action is designed to take our `id` parameter as an argument.

 To send the `id`, we will call that action from the component's `drop` event handler.
 To access the event object within the handler so that we can extract the `id`,